AleProjects/Media-query-CSS/README.md

 # Media-query-CSS
-A simple of using media query
+A simple use of media query